jillix/bind-form/README.md

 ## Change Log

-### v0.1.10
+### v0.2.0

--Bind-form can now load more modules in the html of a template -Fixed bug with forms not reacting at SELECT input changes
+- Bind-form can now load more modules in the html of a template
+- Fixed bug with forms not reacting at SELECT input changes

 ### v0.1.9

 - Upgrade to Events v0.1.9

 ### v0.1.8

 - Upgrade to Events v0.1.8 and Bind v0.2.1

 ### v0.1.7

 - Added i18n template HTML support

 ### v0.1.6

 - Added autofocus option

 ### v0.1.5

 - Replaced `forEach` calls with for loops to be compatible with IE

 ### v0.1.4

 - `config.options.dataChanged` can be any event
 - `config.options.dataChanged` is an `Array` or a `String`

 ### v0.1.3

 - listen change event if other event is not provided

 ### v0.1.2

 - When sending create CRUD requests, the CRUD document is unflattened

 ### v0.1.1

 - Fixed displaying Array values in the value input in IE8
 - Added bind dependency and support for `config.binds`

 ### v0.1.0